-- A program of archaeological evaluation is required to assess the site of a proposed affordable housing development on land at Steels Road, Woolpit, for heritage assets (Fig. 1), prior to consideration of a future planning application, in accordance with paragraph 141 of the National Planning Policy Framework. - The work required is detailed in a Brief (dated 08/05/2014, Appendix 1), produced by the archaeological adviser to the Local Planning Authority (LPA), Dr Matthew Brudenell of Suffolk County Council Archaeological Service Conservation Team (SCCAS/CT). - Suffolk County Council Archaeological Service Field Team (SCCAS/FT) has been commissioned to carry out the project by Oxbury Ltd, on behalf of the client Orbit Homes.
+- A program of archaeological evaluation is required, by a condition on planning application DC/14/1298/FUL for offices, a workshop and stores on land adjacent to Reydon Business Park (Fig. 1), to assess the site for heritage assets in accordance with paragraph 141 of the National Planning Policy Framework. - The work required is detailed in a Brief and Specification (dated 11/06/2014), produced by the archaeological adviser to the Local Planning Authority (LPA), Dr Mathew Brudenell of Suffolk County Council Archaeological Service Conservation Team (SCCAS/CT). - Suffolk County Council Archaeological Service Field Team (SCCAS/FT) has been contracted to carry out the project.
 This document details how the requirements of the Brief and general SCCAS/CT guidelines (SCCAS/CT 2011) will be met, and has been submitted to SCCAS/CT for approval on behalf of the LPA.
 It provides the basis for measurable standards and will be adhered to in full, unless otherwise agreed with SCCAS/CT.